PrameshLuitel/Portfolio/README.md

 # Pramesh Luitel - Personal Portfolio

 This repository contains the source code for the personal portfolio of Pramesh Luitel, a finance and technology professional.
-This website showcases his projects, research publications, and skills in AI, automation, and financial analytics.
+This website showcases his projects, research publications, and skills in automation and financial analytics.

-This project was built and is maintained using **Firebase Studio**.

 ## 🚀 Tech Stack